konkinit/affinity_clustering/README.md

 # Affinity Clustering

-ENSAE `Eléments logiciels pour le traitement des données massives` project which implements Affinity Clustering, a hierarchical clustering method, in a distributed framework
+The project leverages the distributed framework to implements Affinity Clustering, a hierarchical clustering method, at scale

 ## To Do

+- Use Python BUILT-IN packages
 - Naive implementation
 - Distributed algos
-- Search Datasets
+- Search Datasets: get a look at the lnk below ...

 ## Getting Started